Darxo/Hardened/README.md

 - **Dodge** now grants 5% of Initiative as extra Melee Defense and Ranged Defense for every empty adjacent tile (down from always 15%)
 - **Double Strike** damage bonus is no longer lost when you swap weapons
 - **Duelist** is completely reworked.
 It now only works for one-handed weapons.
 It grants 30% Armor Penetration and +2 Reach while adjacent to 0 or 1 enemies and it grants 15% Armor Penetration and +1 Reach while adjacent to 2 enemies
-- **Dynamic Duo** no longer grants Melee Skill or Melee Defense
+- **Dynamic Duo** no longer grants Melee Skill or Melee Defense.
+It no longer reduces hitchance and damage when attacking your partner
 - **En Garde** is completely reworked.
 It now grants +10 Melee Skill while it is not your turn.
 It also makes it so **Riposte** is no longer disabled when you get hit or deal a counter attack (so like in Vanilla), and it recovers 1 Action Point whenever an opponent misses a melee attack against you
 - **Entrenched** has been completely reworked.
 It now grants +5 Resolve per adjacent ally, +5 Ranged Defense per adjacent obstacle and 15% more Ranged Skill if at least 3 adjacent tiles are allies or obstacles
 - **Exploit Opening** is completely reworked.
 It now grants a stacking +10% chance to hit whenever an opponent misses an attack against you.
 Bonus is reset upon landing a hit (just like Fast Adaptation)
 - **Fencer** no longer grants +10% chance to hit or 20% less fatigue cost.
+It no longer removes the damage type requirement from **Kata Step**.
 It now causes your fencing swords to lose 50% less durability
 - **Flail Spinner** now has a 100% chance to procc (up from 50%) but will only target a random different valid enemy
 - **Formidable Approach** is completely reworked.
 Moving next to an enemy that has less maximum Hitpoints than you, removes Confident from them.
 Moving next to an enemy grants +15 Melee Skill against them until they damage you
 - **Fortified Mind** now grants +25 Resolve (instead of 25% more) and you lose Resolve equal to the Weight of your Helmetweight